AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/dd.md

 ## Architecture

-Publishers should be managed by a new "service", similar to the EpochCache, that should be a dependency of the sequencer publisher, prover publisher, and slasher client.
-We can have a single service that handles _all_ keys, and then each component asks for the keys for its scope, or we could have a different instance of this service for each scope (sequencer, prover, slasher).
+Publishers should be managed by a new "service", similar to the EpochCache, that should be a dependency of the sequencer publisher and prover publisher.
+We can have a single service that handles _all_ keys, and then each component asks for the keys for its scope, or we could have a different instance of this service for each scope (sequencer, prover).
 I slightly prefer the latter.

 This service could live in a new package, in the `ethereum` package, or in `stdlib`.
-Note that this service will likely use most methods from `l1-tx-utils`, which is the library being used by the sequencer publisher, prover publisher, and slasher client for sending L1 txs.
+Note that this service will likely use most methods from `l1-tx-utils`, which is the library being used by the sequencer publisher and prover publisher for sending L1 txs.

 The service should hydrate the state for all publishers when starting, in case it is restarted with a tx in-flight.
 At a minimum, it should detect if there are pending txs by checking account nonces.
 If needed, it could use a store to keep more detailed state for each publisher account.